tinkertanker/miningbots-fe/README.md

 ### Windows version

-A Windows version is available called init.win.sh
+A Windows version is available, called init.win.sh
 <br><br>
 To be able to use this version, the following software must be installed:
 <ul>